 i) Proposals addressing Element I “User Specific” – Several stakeholders in the 5Groningen region have defined use cases.
 Applicants can submit proposals that aim to tackle those use cases, addressing the problems and needs expressed by the stakeholders.

-Four use cases have been published so far: two addressing maritime navigation and two addressing building ventilation: Links to Documentation Coming Soon.
+Four use cases have been published so far: two addressing maritime navigation and two addressing building ventilation: See documentation here

 ii) Proposals addressing Element II “Generic” – Applicants are welcome to submit their own proposals for space-enabled 5G applications.
 These can assess the technical and commercial feasibility of services in the healthcare, energy, transport, and the environment

 There are two steps involved in applying for this opportunity:

 1. Outline Proposal - The first step requires the submission of an Outline Proposal, addressing either ‘Element I’ or ‘Element II’.
 This will be evaluated and feedback will be provided to you.
 The Outline Proposal Template can be downloaded from https://business.esa.int/documents and shall be submitted to the following email address: email@example.com

 Element I- Following the positive evaluation of the Outline Proposal, you will be invited to discuss your ideas with the team of the Pilot Project (PP) initiated by 5Groningen.
 You will then receive a letter of endorsement by the 5Groningen PP team to be included in your Full Proposal.

 Element II - Following the positive evaluation of the Outline Proposal, the Tenderer will be invited to submit the Full Proposal.